Your Rights Under The GDPR

-ISPCC Privacy Notice
+ISPCC Privacy Statement:

 The Irish Society for the Prevention of Cruelty to Children is Ireland’s national child protection charity.
 Our mission is to make the protection of children everyone’s priority.
-We provide a range of services directly to children and young people, we communicate with a range of stakeholders and are fortunate to benefit from thousands of donations from individuals and organisations.
+We provide a range of services directly to children and young people.
+We communicate with a range of stakeholders and are fortunate to benefit from thousands of donations from individuals and organisations.
 We are committed to doing this while also keeping your data safe.

 We are a registered charity, and our charity registration number is 20007225.